 Saturday, March 26, 2022

-There’s a story about a certain king who was very upset that he did not have male offspring; when his son was finally born, he was overjoyed.
-However, the king’s physicians told him that his son had a certain medical condition that if he saw the light of day before his tenth birthday, he would go blind.
+There’s a story about a king who was very upset that he did not have any sons.
+When his son was finally born, he was overjoyed.
+However, his doctors told him that his son had a medical condition that if he saw any light before his tenth birthday, he would go blind.

 The boy asked the names of each thing as he saw it.
 When he met a woman, one of the king’s servants responded jokingly, “They are demons who corrupt men!”
 The prince’s heart leapt in desire for the woman more than any other thing.